Loseless02/Loseless02/README.md

 **Disclaimer: Please keep in mind that, I am new to this community and do not have the same level of experience as a full-time developer.
 However, I am motivated to expand my knowledge.
-As you can see in my profile, I have the basic skills in programming languages such as HTML, CSS, JavaScript, C#, and Python, which makes me suitable for starting an Ausbildung program.
+As shown in my profile, I have the basic skills in programming languages such as HTML, CSS, JavaScript, C#, and Python, which makes me suitable for starting an *Ausbildung* program.
 I am highly motivated to learn and improve my skills.
-I am confident that I will become a talented developer in this field.***
+I am confident that I will become a talented developer in this field.
+Thank you.***